-We expect to reduce our cost of acquisition and other expenses in connection with the sale of our individual and family health insurance plans, which may harm our operating results.
+We have reduced our cost of acquisition and other expenses in connection with the sale of our individual and family health insurance plans, which may harm our operating results.

-As a result of the reduction in the commission rates we receive for selling individual and family health insurance plans, we expect to reduce our marketing and advertising and other expenses in this area of our business.
-This reduction will result in fewer individual and family health insurance plan approved members for which we would receive commission revenue, particularly in the event our competitors do not similarly reduce their marketing and advertising and other expenses.
-The reduction of our cost of acquisition depends significantly on improving the rate at which visitors to our website submit health insurance applications, particularly with respect to paid search advertising, as our paid search costs are incurred on the referral of a potential member rather than on the submission of a health insurance application.
-As a result, we may not be successful in reducing our individual and family health insurance cost of acquisition in the event the rate at which visitors to our platform submit individual and family health insurance declines, which would harm our business, operating results and financial condition.
+As a result of the reduction in the commission rates we receive for selling individual and family health insurance plans, we have reduced our marketing and advertising and other expenses in this area of our business.
+This reduction has lowered the number of individual and family health insurance plan approved members for which we will receive commission revenue.
+The maintenance of a lower cost of acquisition depends significantly on the rate at which visitors to our website submit health insurance applications, particularly with respect to paid search advertising, as our paid search costs are incurred on the referral of a potential member rather than on the submission of a health insurance application.
+As a result, we may not be successful in maintaining an acceptable individual and family health insurance cost of acquisition in the event the rate at which visitors to our platform submit individual and family health insurance declines, which would harm our business, operating results and financial condition.